unthingable/monster-jam/docs/README.md

 1. Whole Tone
 1. Chromatic

-## Parameter adjustments (WIP)
+## Parameter/expressions adjustments (WIP)

-Press and hold existing step(s) to access various note step parameters via sliders.
-When multiple steps are held, last pressed step takes precedence.
+Press and hold existing step(s) to access note step parameters via sliders.
+When multiple steps are held, last pressed step's value is used as a starting point but all are adjusted together.
+Make fine adjustments by holding SHIFT.

-Fine adjustments with SHIFT are available.

-Sliders:
+8 parameters are available for adjustment (more TBA later):

 1. Note velocity
 1. Note release velocity